 When the Jabra Elite 65t true wireless earbuds were first released, they made a great first impression.
 They weren’t perfect, but viable options were so limited at the time that they won by default just by actually being good and delivering on what they were intended to do: play music and last long.
 Now we’re a few years into the true wireless craze and there are a plethora of options to choose from, so how do the Jabra Elite 65t ‘buds hold up now that we have some truly great options to pick from?

-Editor’s note: This post was updated on December 13th, 2019 to reflect changes in pricing and mention alternatives.
+Editor’s note: This post was updated on May 19th, 2020 to reflect changes in pricing and offer new alternatives.